Congress has lost moral right to remain political party after Kharge's Article 370 remarks: BJP | Politics

 After Kharge's remarks on Article 370, the Congress, ''which has almost lost the status or the right to be a national party, has now also lost the right to be even a political party from a moral point of view,'' the BJP leader alleged.

-The Congress can now call itself a ''conglomeration of the regional forces'', he added.
+The Congress can now call itself a ''conglomeration of regional forces'', he added.

+With the abrogation of Article 370 of the Constitution, Trivedi said, the Narendra Modi government fulfilled the BJP's resolve of ''national integration'' which had been taken up under the leadership of Syama Prasad Mookerjee, the party's founding member who ''sacrificed'' his life for it.

+''This is the difference between our thinking and their (Congress') thinking,'' the BJP leader said.

 Home Minister Amit Shah had on Saturday hit out at the Congress dubbing Kharge's remarks as ''shameful''.
 He also reminded the Congress that Jammu and Kashmir is an integral part of India and that every state and citizen has a right over it just as the people of Jammu and Kashmir have a right over the rest of the country.